-Pension x Cash Conversion Factor (0.15 x Cash Conversion Factor) + 1
+Pension x Cash Conversion Factor

+(0.15 x Cash Conversion Factor) + 1

-This is the rate at which you can exchange pension for cash and it will depend upon your your age at retirement.
-A table of the cash conversion factors currently in force for the Old Section is shown below.
+This is the rate at which you can exchange pension for cash, and it will depend upon your your age at retirement.
+See below for the full table of cash conversion factors currently in force.